DevExpress-Examples/obsolete-richedit-for-core-how-to-integrate-the-control-into-a-blazor-server-application/Readme.md

 }
 ```
 * Call ```npm i```.

-You can find all the libraries in the **node_modules** folder after the installation is completed.
+You can find all libraries in the **node_modules** folder once installation is completed.

-3. Create a rich edit bundle using recommendations from this help topic: [Create a RichEdit Bundle](https://docs.devexpress.com/AspNetCore/401721/office-inspired-controls/get-started/richedit-bundle)
+3. Create a rich edit bundle using recommendations from this help topic: [Create a RichEdit Bundle](https://docs.devexpress.com/AspNetCore/401721/office-inspired-controls/get-started/richedit-bundle).

 ```bash
 cd node_modules/devexpress-richedit